(Post)Doctoral Projects

 The dissertation project aims to quantitatively examine the conditions under which short narrative forms in the 21st century arise, as well as their potential of utilization.
 For this purpose, the theoretical understanding of these forms since 1945 is focused on, the uses of these writing styles are traced through a literary-historical lens, and their manifestations in contemporary practice are explored.
 Based on these considerations of the theory and practice of short narrative forms, assumptions regarding their creation conditions and utilization potentials are deduced and operationalized into empirically testable hypotheses.
 The subsequent empirical testing of these hypotheses is carried out based on two corpora.
 The data corpus compiled for this purpose gathers metadata on books, literary journals, competitions, and social reading platforms within which short narrative forms were published during the observation period (2008-2023).
 It also includes information about the individuals and entities involved in their creation or dissemination.
 The text corpus comprises 1,608 short narrative forms published in artifacts included in the data corpus.
 The selection of texts was based on various content-related and research-economic selection criteria.
 Depending on suitability, the hypotheses are tested using statistical analyses of the data corpus or statistically-probabilistic analyses of the text corpus (topic modeling); the results obtained are qualitatively classified and presented using selected case examples.

-Projects by Associated Doctoral Candidates (Cohort 1)
+Projects by Doctoral Researchers (Cohort 2)

 Dissertation